Infineon/mtb-pdl-cat1/README.md

 ### Overview
 The Cypress PDL simplifies software development for CAT1 family of devices.
-The PDL integrates device header files, startup code, and peripheral drivers into a single package.
+The PDL integrates device header files, and peripheral drivers into a single package.
 The drivers abstract the hardware functions into a set of easy-to-use APIs.
 These are fully documented in the [PDL API Reference Manual](https://infineon.github.io/mtb-pdl-cat1/pdl_api_reference_manual/html/index.html).